Neil Rosen

-Neil Rosen is an Emmy-award winning entertainment critic/journalist based in New York City.
-He is currently the entertainment critic for CUNY TV and PBS, is a frequent on-air contributor to The Today Show (Weekend Today In NY on WNBC) and he can be heard regularly on Sirius XM Radio.
-He is the host, creator and producer of the popular, Emmy-nominated national TV roundtable movie critic show “Talking Pictures With Neil Rosen.”
+Neil Rosen is an American entertainment critic/journalist based in New York City.
+Currently, he is the entertainment critic for CUNY TV and PBS, is a frequent on-air contributor to The Today Show (Weekend Today In NY on WNBC) and can be heard regularly on Sirius XM Radio.
+He is the host, creator, and producer of the popular, Emmy-nominated national TV roundtable movie critic show “Talking Pictures With Neil Rosen.”

 He was formerly the entertainment critic/reporter for NY1.

 Career

 For 24 years Rosen was the entertainment critic/reporter for NY1, having served in that capacity since the station went on the air in 1992.

 Rosen is a frequent on-air contributor to The Today Show (Weekend Today In NY on WNBC), CNN, MSNBC, USA Network, A&E, Bravo, American Movie Classics, and can also be heard regularly on Sirius XM Radio and BBC Radio.

-From 2012 to 2017, Rosen hosted NY1’s nationally-syndicated roundtable movie review series "Talking Pictures on Demand" with Bill McCuddy and Lisa Rosman.
+From 2012 to 2017, Rosen hosted NY1's nationally syndicated roundtable movie review series "Talking Pictures on Demand" with Bill McCuddy and Lisa Rosman.

 In August 2015, Rosen and McCuddy launched the "Sitting Around Talking Movies" podcast along with Bill Bregoli.

 In 2018, Rosen became the entertainment critic for CUNY TV and PBS, which are the current homes of “Talking Pictures With Neil Rosen."
 He also hosts movie oriented segments for CUNY TV's monthly series "Arts in the City" and "Nonstop New York."

 He is the Chairman of the NY Chapter of the Broadcast Film Critics Association, the largest film critics organization in the United States and Canada, representing more than 200 television, radio and online critics.

 Rosen was a regular writer for The New York Post where he showcased his interviews with movie, television and music stars, directors, screenwriters and producers.